Skip to content

 • Wear resistance: Hardwood lasts longer and is less susceptible to scratches and wear.

-• Haptics: The wood feels smoother and of higher quality.
+• Feel: The wood feels smoother and of higher quality.

 • Durability: Hardwood is more stable and durable, which increases the lifespan of the furniture.